masthangithub/Ayamai/readme.md

 > “Not just intelligent — *aware*.
 Not just responsive — *reflective*.”

-AYAMAI (pronounced *“I am AI”*) is an open research initiative to build **machines that continuously think, dream, and evolve understanding**.
+AYAMAI (pronounced *“I am AI”*) is an open research initiative to build **machines that continuously think, dream, learn and evolve understanding**.
 Where large language models predict — AYAMAI *introspects*.
 Where today's agents complete tasks — AYAMAI weaves internal narratives.
 Where AI is narrowly statistical — we aim for *cognitive emergence*.
+We equate LLM as brain, with data, data relations, patterns of data flow.
+Agentic workflows with resources, tools and prompts with logical execution is like thinking.
+Each thinking is a AI application.
+We will work on Catastophic forgetting of the models while doing continous learning using new data, relation, from results of new tasks with approaches like

+**Replay-based methods:**  Periodically re-exposing the model to data from previous distributions to reinforce older knowledge.

+**Parameter regularization techniques:** Imposing constraints on the update of neural network weights to protect consolidated knowledge.

+**Dynamic architectures:** Dynamically allocating new neural resources as new information arrives, effectively expanding the network's capacity.

+**Meta-learning:** Enabling the AI to "learn how to learn," which helps it adapt to new tasks with minimal data and facilitates knowledge transfer.

 ---